A Deeper Look into Convolutions via Eigenvalue-based Pruning: Introduction

 This paper is organized as follows: we start by reviewing the relevant work in the literature in Section \ref{sec:related_works}.
-Next, we introduce our candidate heuristics to assess kernel quality in Section \ref{sec:compression_modes}, the relevant regularization in Section \ref{sec:regularization}, and our experimental setup in Section \ref{sec:exp_setup}.
-Then, our analysis starts: (1) the standard performance comparison in Section \ref{sec:performance}, (2) since most of our heuristics are based on eigenvalues, we discuss real vs. complex eigenvalues in Section \ref{sec:eig_analysis}, (3) which heuristic prunes which kernels analysis in Section \ref{sec:set_analysis}, (4) layer-wise pruning analysis in Section \ref{sec:pruning_per_layer}, and (5) epoch-wise pruning analysis in Section \ref{sec:pruning_through_epochs}.
+Next, we introduce our candidate heuristics to assess kernel quality in Section \ref{sec:pruning_heuristics}, and the relevant regularization in Section \ref{sec:regularization}.
+Then, our analyses follow.
+Specifically, (1) we compare recognition performances of pruning heuristics in Section \ref{sec:performance}; (2) since most of our heuristics are based on eigenvalues, we discuss real vs. complex eigenvalues in Section \ref{sec:eig_analysis}; (3) we present an analysis on which heuristic prunes which kernels in Section \ref{sec:set_analysis}; (4) we present an analysis on layer-wise pruning in Section \ref{sec:pruning_per_layer}, and (5) we present an analysis on epoch-wise pruning in Section \ref{sec:pruning_through_epochs}.